Earn Your MBA Degree Online, in DC or Virginia

 • Private loans or corporate education assistance should be considered

-Program Costs – Cost information for University of the Potomac programs is available at http://www.potomac.edu/financial-aid/tuition.
+Program Costs – Cost information for the Master of Business Administration program is available at https://potomac.edu/financial-aid/tuition.
 The current tuition and fees for the entire program, at current full-time tuition rates, are $27,406*.
 The total estimated cost for books and supplies for the entire program is $2,000.

 *Subject to change.
 Different tuition rates apply to international students.